salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 ## MobilePush SDK: Important Forward-Compatibility Statement

+> In the January, 2023 Marketing Cloud MobilePush SDK release, support for older iOS versions will be removed from the SDK, requires a
+> - Minimum deployment target of 11.0
+> - Xcode 14.0
+>
+> Existing mobile applications built with SDK version 5.x or later will continue to function, without change.
+Mobile applications may continue to reference older SDK versions, without change.
+Applications which adopt the January, 2023 MobilePush SDK release may require a project change if your application build still supports an older value (iOS: iOS 10).

 > In the January, 2020 Marketing Cloud MobilePush SDK release, support for older Android and iOS versions will be removed from the SDK.
 >
 > - Android will require a minimum API version of 21